emptymalei/theflow/content/economics/auction-theory-basics.md

 ## Types of Auctions

 There exist many different types of auctions.
 Base on the allocation rules and payment rules, we may have first-price auction (FPA), second-price auction (SPA), English ascending-bid auction, Dutch descending-bid auction, etc[^Klemperer].
-Shoham and Leyton-Brown show a list of canonical auctions in their book[^ShohamLeyton-Brown].
+Shoham and Leyton-Brown have provided a list of canonical auctions in their book[^ShohamLeyton-Brown].

 ### First-price Auction

-There are three key relations:
+There are two key relations:

 1. map from valuation $v_i$ to bid $b_i$, aka bidding function,
 2. map from bidding $b_i$ to the probability of winning $P(\mathrm{win})$.